 We understand that there’s usually a great team behind a great solo show.
 However, if your solo show has a large production team who needs to come with you, live musicians, or you have to travel with your stage manager or director, it makes it less likely that we can invite you.
 We are also unable to accommodate shows that have set or tech requirements that cannot be struck or reinstalled on a festival repertory schedule.
 See the FAQs below more info.

-DEADLINE: We must receive your application materials and DVD (or link) by 5 pm, Monday November 14, 2016 for it to be considered.
+DEADLINE: We must receive your application materials and DVD (or link) by midnight, Sunday, June 30, 2019 for it to be considered.
 Late or incomplete applications will not be accepted.
 If your video (DVD or streaming) doesn’t work when we try it, we will not be able to consider your application.

 FAQs – Please read before applying

 This year we plan to program 10-12 productions in total and ancillary events/parties.
 We also have a new-work-in-development component, UNO Works, which showcases local artists.

 How many people can be in my show?